Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 >
 > Interactive maps with smooth transitions to each location
 > Additional reserve info on map markers
+>
+> ###### Design Choices
+> On the intro page, I have specifically decreased the image transition rate in the image carousel, to subtly show the zebra pattern beneath momentarily between each slide.
+I felt that vivid and immediate image transitions would break the consistency of the ux and theme.
 ---

 ### Features